zekeriyasari/Causal.jl/docs/src/manual/components/systems/staticsystems/staticsystems.md

 # StaticSystems

 ## Basic Operation of StaticSystems
-Static systems are the systems whose output `y` at time `t` depends on the current time `t` and the value of their inputs `u`.
-The input-output relation of static systems are represented by their output function `outputfunc` which is of the form
+A static system is a system whose output `y` at time `t` depends on the current time `t` and the value of its input `u`.
+The input-output relation of a static systems is represented by its output function `outputfunc` which is of the form
 ```math
     y = g(u, t)
 ```